NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ==========================================================  =================  =======  =============================  ========  =======  =======================================

   .. [#] All other UsedFor... elements (i.e., ``UsedForLocalVentilation``, ``UsedForSeasonalCoolingLoadReduction``, ``UsedForGarageVentilation``) must be omitted or false.
-  .. [#] AdditionalRuntimeOperatingMode choices are "air handler fan" or "supplemental fan".
+  .. [#] AdditionalRuntimeOperatingMode choices are "air handler fan", "supplemental fan", or "none".
   .. [#] SupplementalFan must reference another ``VentilationFan`` where UsedForWholeBuildingVentilation=true, IsSharedSystem=false, and FanType="exhaust only" or "supply only".
   .. [#] SupplementalFan only required if AdditionalRuntimeOperatingMode is "supplemental fan".
   .. [#] The flow rate should equal the amount of outdoor air provided to the distribution system, not the total airflow through the distribution system.